Statistical Treatment Rules under Social Interaction: Multinomial Empirical Success Rule

-In most examples, it is intractable to achieve the optimal statistical treatment rule by solving \eqref{eq:optimal-solution} directly as $R(\delta,\theta)$ involves integration over finite sample distributions.
-As an alternative, researchers propose various statistical treatment rules and analyze whether they are close to the optimal solution.
-One of the popular rules is an empirical success rule that substitutes empirical success rates for the population counterparts.
+It is difficult to attain the optimal statistical treatment rule by solving \eqref{eq:optimal-solution} directly since $R(\delta,\theta)$ involves integration over finite sample distributions.
+As an alternative, researchers may propose possible statistical treatment rules and analyze whether they achieve the optimal regret level.
+One of the popular rules is an empirical success rule, which substitutes empirical success rates for the population counterparts.

 We propose such an empirical success rule suitable for the proposed setup.
 To focus on our main arguments, we restrict our attention to samples with a strict ordering of the estimates for ${U}(\pi,s)$ for all $\pi \in \mathbf{\Pi}$.
 We define our multinomial empirical success (MES) rule as follows: